 Earlier this week, I packed our Oakland residence into boxes in preparation for the move later this summer to NY.
-I closed the door and left the key in the mailbox, heading for a one month summer tour through the Pacific North – and South – West.
+I closed the door, not to return (to Oakland, yes, to this house – no), heading for a one month summer tour through the Pacific North – and South – West.

 And so it went.

 My attention was always on Caleb and Joshua, the ones who said, ‘let’s go’.
-I used to not pay much attention to the 10 leaders.
-I liked the two leaders who “easily” stood up and did the right thing, and not the “others”.
+I used to not pay much attention to the 10 other leaders.
+I liked the two who “easily” stood up and did the right thing, and not the “others”.
 Who were those “others” anyway?
 Their names are practically unknown.
 But the Torah calls them “anashim”, mensches, namely, they were good, upstanding people.
-Some say that they were the new up and coming leadership; Moshe wanted to get them more “engaged” and sent them on a mission that was bound to be successful.
-He excluded himself since he either knew or maybe didn’t want to seem persuasive and just let them see for themselves, or maybe didn’t even care what the place is like.
-After all, not like there were a lot of other alternatives.
-We’re going and that’s it.
-It’s the land of milk and honey!
+Some say that they were the new up and coming leadership; Moshe wanted to get them more “engaged” and sent them on a “birthright” mission that was bound to be successful.
+He excluded himself since he either knew how good it was, or maybe didn’t want to seem persuasive and just let them see for themselves, or maybe, didn’t even care what the place is like.
+After all, not like there were a lot of other alternatives!
+We’re going and that’s it!
+It’s The Land of Milk and Honey!
 The Promised Land!
 What can possibly go wrong???
 Right, everything.

 It’s only this week, when at the end of all the packing, sorting, cleaning (and not sleeping), my car keys disappeared and I could literally not go anywhere, that I realized how strong can be the power that pulls us down.
-Me and the 10 spies just sat on the floor and wanted to say, forget it, it can’t be done, not happening.
-For the first time I had deep compassion to those leaders, who probably went ahead in good intentions, and for those who the next day, seeing the damage, said, actually let’s go.
-While I always thought of Caleb and Joshua, all of a sudden I realized, I could have been anyone of the ‘others’.
+Me and the 10 spies just sat on the floor and wanted to say, forget it, it can’t be done; this one is not happening.
+For the first time I had deep compassion to those leaders, who probably went ahead with good intentions, and for those who the next day, seeing the damage, said, actually let’s go.
+While I always thought of Caleb and Joshua, all of a sudden I realized, had I been there, I might have been one of the ‘others’…

-But the Psalms say, ‘He will charge His angles to guard you… they’ll carry you on their hands, lest you trip along the way’.
-At the point where I was not sure I could make one more step, others were there to brush the dust off my wings and help me soar, or at least, get out the door.
+But the Psalmist says, ‘He will charge His angles to guard you… they’ll carry you on their hands, lest you trip along the way’.
+At the point where I was not sure I could make one more step, others were there to brush the dust off my wings and help me soar, or at least, get out the door and catch my flight.

-So here’s my thought on this Shabbat eve: what really happened on the way back from the spies’ visit to the Land?
+So here’s my thought this Shabbat eve: what really happened on the way back from the spies’ visit to the Land?
 What did they talk about?
-Did Caleb and Joshua not know that the other 10 are worried or not feeling ready?
+Did Caleb and Joshua not know that the other 10 are worried, anxious and not feeling ready?
 What was the conversation like?
 Perhaps we should not too quickly judge the 10 spies who “obviously” and “foolishly” got scared “of nothing”.
-And perhaps, the reason, the whole community got punished, and not just them, is because it was not just ‘them’, but because when they could not go further, there was no one there to really help them through.
+And perhaps, the reason, the whole community got punished, and not just them, is because it was not just ‘them’.
+Rather, when they could not go further, there was no one there to help them through.

-With thanks and best regards from Seattle WA, Shabbat Shalom.
+So here’s to those who help us journey on.
+With thanks, appreciation and best regards from Seattle WA, Shabbat Shalom.